 - De-recruiting ships as deemed necessary.

-- To maintain accurate records of the ships recruited into the national VOF, including:
+- To maintain accurate records of the ships recruited into the national VOS fleet, including:

-- Full ship details, as required for WMO No. 47;
+- Full ship details, as per the WIGOS Metadata requirements;

 - All instrumentation supplied and recovered; and

 - All instrument checks and calibrations dates.

 - To regularly visit ships recruited into the national VOS fleet to: